-San Sebastian Del Oeste Jalisco
+History of San Sebastian Del Oeste Jalisco

-San Sebastian dates back to 1605, when it was settled by thousands of silver miners looking for natural resources.
+San Sebastian dates back to 1605 when it was settled by thousands of silver miners looking for natural resources.

 Fun fact: It was actually the mining boom in the Sierra that created a need for Las Peñas, which later became Puerto Vallarta!